 For starters, you qualify for the Sapphire Preferred bonus when you haven’t received a new cardmember bonus from any Sapphire card in the past 48 months.
 You also cannot currently own another Sapphire product.

 For example, if you currently own the Sapphire Reserve, you would have to cancel your card and wait 48 months to apply for the Sapphire Preferred to earn the new signup bonus.
-Are the extra points worth waiting 4 years?
+Are the extra points worth waiting for 4 years?

 Every person needs to remember the “Chase 5/24 rule.”
 This is an unpublished policy that disqualifies you from owning the best Chase credit cards when you open at least 5 new credit card accounts in the most recent 24 months.

 How to get the most out of your Chase Sapphire Preferred points

 Now that we know how to earn points and some of the basic ways to redeem them – let’s dive into the fun stuff: learning how to make your points go further and get you better deals.

-Another great aspect to the Sapphire Preferred is that there are a lot of ways you can make your points go further.
+Another great aspect of the Sapphire Preferred is that there are a lot of ways you can make your points go further.

 1. Chase Sapphire Preferred Reviews with other Chase cards

 Chase allows you to combine the points you earn with your Sapphire Preferred with the other Chase credit cards you use, like the Chase Freedom or Ink Plus Business.
 Your total points are going to vary though, depending on how much you spend on each card and the categories you’re earning points in.

 It’s all about maximizing the points earning potential on each card, so make sure you purchase the right things on the right card – like all travel and dining on Sapphire Preferred, and business expenses on the Ink Plus Business.

 2. Chase shopping portal